Research-Backed Learning

 Consistency accelerates habit formation.
 Your brain starts anticipating practice time.
 Pick a slot and protect it.

-Stack with Existing Habits
+Stack With Existing Habits

 "After I pour my morning coffee, I practice for 5 minutes."
 Attach new behaviors to established routines for easier adoption.